A Shield Against Night

 Seg made a grim sort of grunt, put the tea down.
 “Don’t envy those lads.
 Reports were a bloody nightmare.”

-Newcastle wiped a drop of snot with his woolen wrist, snorted.
+Newcastle wiped a drop of snot and snorted.
 “Didn’t read ’em.
 What was the matter?”

 There was a short clank.
-Seg had opened the breach of his gunspring, was squinting at the mechanism.
+Seg had opened the breach of his gunspring, was squinting at the bolt sled.
 “The folk had quit burnin’ their dead,” he said, idly twisting the catch.
 “Tied ’em to stakes to keep the ragwretches out, like guard dogs.”
 He squinted down the sights, adjusted them.
 “Stench was terrible.
-People were loosing their minds.”
+People were losing their minds.”

 “Hey!”

 A grey mouse had scurried into the dugout.
-A broken trail of mist swirled behind her.
-She peered out from under a deep hood, clutched a pistol gunspring in pink paws.
+A trail of broken mist swirled behind her.
+She peered fearfully from under a deep hood, clutched a pistol gunspring in pink paws.
 “Hey!
 Get wary, lads.
 The patrol’s back with company.”
 She scampered off, cloak flapping.

-Outside the trench, a ruckus had gone up.
+Outside the trench, a ruckus grew.
 Shouts cut through the dead, wet air, lifted from neighboring fortifications.
-Boots thumped on oaken planks, slapped into mud.
-The distinct click and slither of priming gunsprings whispered all about.
+Boots thumped on oaken planks and slapped into mud.
+The distinct click and hairspring-slither of priming gunsprings whispered all about.

-To the East, not far off, another commotion was growing: A thundering of dirty, clawed feet; a high, massed cry of crooked voices; a terrible rhythm of drums stretched from human hides.
+To the East, not far off, another commotion was growing: A thundering of feet.
+A high, massed cry of croaking voices.
+A terrible rhythm of drums stretched from human hides.

 Newcastle’s eye bugged.
 He lunged for his weapon.
 “In the daytime?” he said, ducking out of the dugout.
 Seg followed.

-They emerged, heads just above the crawling mist.
-About them, hooded silhouettes rose, nestled weapons on lips of trenches.
-Seg did the same, tucked his elbows into the moist and mossy soil, cradled his weapon, steady.
+They stuck their heads just above the crawling mist.
+All around them, hooded silhouettes were rising, too, nestling weapons on the lip-boards of trenches.
+Seg did the same, tucking his elbows into the moist and mossy soil, cradled his weapon, steady.

-Past the gunspring’s sights, dark things shifted in the mist.
+Past the gunspring sights, dark things shifted in the mist.
 A line of thin and crooked figures writhed over the backdrop of low hills, indistinct.
-Seg thumbed the primer.
-The weapon’s springs went taut.
+Seg thumbed the primer, and the weapon’s springs went taut.

-The shapes in the mist began to resolve, drew ever closer.
+The shapes in the mist began to resolve, drawing closer.
 Spindly horns showed over leering masks carved from wood and pelvises.
-Distinct, fell voices could be heard over the mass, calling for flesh and murder.
+Voices could be heard over the mass, shreiking for flesh and murder.

 “Rangers, pick targets!” said the Sergeant.
 Seg squinted, slowed his breathing.

-Beside Seg, Newcastle gasped, pointed.
-A shape broke from the mist, larger than the others.
+Beside Seg, Newcastle gasped and pointed: A shape broke from the mist, larger than the others.
 It loped on long, muscled thews wrapped in raw hides, waved a half sawmill blade above meter-long horns.
 Upon each of those spikes of bone was skewered an eyeless, skinned head.

 “Free volley!” called the Sergeant.

 There was a massed, overlapping crack of steel.
 Ballistic needles cut wavering lines through the murk.
-Seg’s weapon snapped and whirred five times, emptied.
-Twisted figures jerked and fell mid-run, spun into the heather.
-The mill blade-waving fiend screamed, enraged, kept its pace.
+Seg’s weapon snapped and whirred six times, sabot-bits scattering the ground before him with every racing shot.
+Twisted figures jerked and fell mid-run, spinning down into the heather.
+The mill blade-waving fiend screamed, enraged, but kept its pace.

 “Ready arms!” said the Sergeant.

 A slither of rustling blades filled the trenches.
-Seg dropped the gunspring, drew a stout and heavy sidesword.
+Seg dropped the gunspring and drew a stout and heavy sidesword.

-“Same to you” said Seg, eyes locked on the giant wretch’s matte pits of eyes.
-The thing bared its jagged rows of teeth, met his gaze.
-Seg bent at the knees, ready to spring.
+“Same to you,” said Seg, eyes locked on the giant wretch’s glinting pits of eyes.
+The thing met his gaze and bared its jagged rows of teeth—a smile.
+Seg sneered, crouching, ready to spring.

 “Charge!”